Jonathan Sherry, PhD

-I grew up in Kentucky and studied history and music at Eastern Kentucky University after quitting pilot school for lack of funds.
-At EKU, I had the pleasure of working with the excellent scholars and mentors Jennifer Spock, the late Bruce MacLaren, and the late Robert "Bob" Topmiller.
+I was raised in Louisville, Kentucky.
+I studied history and music at Eastern Kentucky University after quitting pilot school for lack of funds.
+At EKU, I had the pleasure of working with the wonderful mentors Jennifer Spock, the late Bruce MacLaren, and the late Robert "Bob" Topmiller.

-After graduating in 2009, I sold my car to buy a plane ticket to Europe in order to take a research internship position in Austria at the Jewish Museum of Vienna.
-That summer, I worked on an exhibition on the Austrian composer, Hans Eisler, and his exile in civil war Spain and later the United States and East Germany.
-In Spain, Eisler composed fight songs such as ¡No Pasarán! and El Quinto Regimiento to inspire the war-weary antifascist militias of Republican Spain.
+On graduating in 2009, I sold my car to buy a plane ticket to Europe to take a research internship position in Austria at the Jewish Museum of Vienna.
+There I worked on an exhibition on the Austrian Marxist composer, Hans Eisler, and his exile in civil war Spain and later the United States and East Germany.
+In Spain, Eisler composed fight songs such as ¡No Pasarán! and El Quinto Regimiento to inspire the war-weary antifascist troops of Republican Spain.

-I began graduate study in 2009 at the University of Pittsburgh, focusing on Spanish and Soviet history and working under William Chase, Jonathan Harris, and others.
+I began graduate study in European and Russian history in 2009 at the University of Pittsburgh, focusing on Spanish and Soviet history and working under William Chase, Jonathan Harris, and others.
 I took an MA (2011) and PhD (2017), studying Spanish, German, and Russian language along the way and doing extensive archival research abroad in various countries.

-I continued research in Barcelona in 2015 as Fulbright Researcher, where I worked with the Universitat Autònoma de Barcelona's research team, Grupo de Estudios sobre República y Democracia.
-In 2016, I took a position as Visiting Researcher at the London School of Economics Cañada Blanche Centre for Contemporary Spanish Studies, working with Paul Preston for the 2016-2017 AY.
+I continued research and writing in Barcelona for 2015-2016.
+As Fulbright Researcher, I worked with the Universitat Autònoma de Barcelona's research team, Grupo de Estudios sobre República y Democracia.
+In 2016, I took a position as Visiting Researcher at the London School of Economics Cañada Blanche Centre for Contemporary Spanish Studies, working with Paul Preston for 2016-2017.

-After defending my dissertation in 2017, I taught European and Spanish History as Visiting Assistant Professor of History at the University of Miami.
-For the 2018-2019 Academic Year, I taught Russian and European History as Assistant Teaching Professor at Penn State University - Erie.
-I now teach courses on Europe, Spain, Russia, and the history of communism at Averett University.
+After defending my dissertation in 2017, I taught European and Spanish History at the University of Miami before moving to Penn State University - Erie to teach Russian and European History.
+I then worked as Assistant Professor at Averett University, where I taught courses on Europe, Spain, Russia, and the history of communism from 2019 to 2024.

 Lecture at London School of Economics & Political Science, Cañada Blanch Seminar (October 2015)